township/township-auth/README.md

 verified by the provider's `.verify` function

 ## See also
+- [township](https://github.com/township/township) - JSON API handlers for your server endpoints
+- [township-client](https://github.com/township/township-client) - JSON API client for your client applications
+- [township-accounts](https://github.com/township/township-accounts) - high-level wrapper around township-auth, township-access, township-token
 - [township-access](https://github.com/township/township-access) - manage access authorization scopes
 - [township-token](https://github.com/township/township-token) - create & decode JWT tokens with township auth/access data

 ### Similar modules
 - [accountdown](http://npmjs.com/accountdown)
 - [authentic](http://npmjs.com/authentic)

+## Contributing

+Contributions are welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) first.

+## Conduct

+It's important that this project contributes to a friendly, safe, and welcoming environment for all, particularly for folks that are historically underrepresented in technology.
+Read this project's [code of conduct](CONDUCT.md)

+## Change log

+Read about the changes to this project in [CHANGELOG.md](CHANGELOG.md).
+The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

 ## License
 [MIT](LICENSE.md)